AlexKnauth/toki-pi-kalama-musi/README.md

    7    |   ti    |    VII   | k

 The 10 possible ends of syllables are represented with 10 kinds of chords.
 These are in 2 groups of 5 each: one for vowels, and the other for vowels with "n" added.
+These chromatic chords can represent them:

  kind | description | end
 ------|-------------|------